pawong/Weekly/README.md

 **Weekly** © 2020, Paul Wong.
 Released under the [MIT License](LICENSE).

-*What is Mazookie?
+/*What is Mazookie?
 Mazookie used to put apps on the MacOS App Store.
-This doesn't happen any more because Apple charges money to be a developer and there's no money in these apps, so the projects have been opensourced and are available here!
+This doesn't happen any more because Apple charges money to be a developer and there's no money in these apps, so the projects have been opensourced.

 [tweet]: https://twitter.com/intent/tweet?
 [issue tracker]: https://github.com/pawong/Weekly/issues/new